Table of Contents

 Damages In A Pedestrian Accident Settlement

-Victims of pedestrian accidents may be able to get compensation based on the losses they suffered.
+Victims of pedestrian accidents may pursue compensation based on the losses they suffered.
 The common types of damages in pedestrian accident cases are:

 Medical Costs